dead-fool/neural-network-visualizer/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Feel free to contribute to this project by submitting issues or pull requests.
-If you have any questions or need assistance, please contact your@email.com.
 Happy visualizing!